-IMPORTANT INFORMATION FOR LLB APPLICANTS: 2017
+FACULTY OF LAW | IMPORTANT INFORMATION FOR LLB APPLICANTS: 2019

-• An introduction to key staff in the Faculty of Law, including the Dean and first-year teaching staff
+an introduction to key staff in the Faculty of Law, including the Dean and first-year teaching staff

-You will be assigned to a small group of fellow students led by an Orientation Leader, a senior student, who will take you on a campus and library tour, and offer assistance with the registration process.
+Each member of the first year class of 2019 will be assigned to a small group of fellow students led by an Orientation Leader, a senior student, who will take you on a campus and library tour, and offer assistance with the registration process.
 All first year law students will be assigned a mentor who is a senior law student for the entire first year of studies.

 Graduate LLB students (those who already have undergraduate degrees) are exempt from MAM1013F and therefore do not need to take the NBT Test.